senemaktas/senemaktas.github.io/_pages/PhotoGalery.md

   image:

 ---

-Some pictures that I took
+Presented below are several photographs that I captured in various cities across Turkey.

 ## Istanbul